 They can glue eyes and pipe cleaners for antennae on the head.

-They can cut wings out of wax paper, a bee has 4 wings, two on each side.
+They can cut wings out of wax paper: a bee has four wings, two on each side.

-A bee has 6 legs.
+A bee has six legs.
 Have youth choose the right color of pipe cleaner and cut some legs.

-Wings and legs can be glued on to the middle section (the thorax).
+Wings and legs can be glued on to the middle section, the thorax.

 They now have a model of a bee with all the right parts.